MicroExpNet: An Extremely Small and Fast Model For Expression Recognition From Face Images: Experiments

 \subsection{The Oulu-CASIA dataset}

 Oulu-CASIA has 480 image sequences taken under \textit{dark, strong, weak} illumination conditions.
 In this experiment, as also done in previous work, we used only videos with \textit{strong} condition captured by a VIS camera.
 In total, there are 80 subjects and six expressions: anger, disgust, fear, happiness, sadness, and surprise.
 Similar to CK+, the first frame is always neutral while the last frame has the peak expression.
 All studies we have encountered on Oulu-CASIA database use only the last three frames of the sequences, so we also use the same frames.
 Therefore, the total number of images is 1440.
 As in the earlier studies, a 10 fold CV is performed, and the split is subject independent.
-We report results for $3000$ epochs for training throughout this section.

-\paragraph{Training in isolation.} The same approach taken for CK+ is employed for Oulu-CASIA.
-The classification performances are shown in Table \ref{tab:classificationOuluCASIA}.
+\paragraph{Training in isolation} The same approach taken for CK+ is employed for Oulu-CASIA.
+The classification performances are shown in Table \ref{tab:classificationCK_Oulu}.
 According to the table, Inception\_v3 performs on par with the state-of-the-art solutions whereas our vanilla models failed to achieve competitive results.

-\paragraph{Training with supervision.} The same explanations on students for CK+ also apply to Oulu-CASIA experiments.
+\paragraph{Training with supervision} The same explanations on students for CK+ also apply to Oulu-CASIA experiments.
 The results are reported in Figure \ref{fig:oulu_temperature} from which, we can observe a similar fluctuating behavior as seen in the CK+ experiments.
 Once again, we can see that large networks are more tolerant to the changes in the temperature than the smaller ones.
-In addition, as in CK+ experiments, this observation also holds for random split case as shown in Figure \ref{fig:oulu_temperature_random}.
+In addition, as in CK+ experiments, this observation also holds for the random split case as shown in Figure \ref{fig:oulu_temperature_random}.

-Best performers across different temperatures are then used for performance comparison in Table \ref{tab:classificationOuluCASIA}.
+Best performers across different temperatures are then used for performance comparison in Table \ref{tab:classificationCK_Oulu}.
 We can still observe that the student models perform better than vanilla models (which are trained from scratch without any teacher supervision) for facial expression recognition.